Pulkitg64/Text-Steganography/README.md

 # Text-Steganography
-The code is using text steganography to hide the message in a text file which is a poem in our case.
+The code is using text steganography to hide the message in a text file which is a poem in this case.

 ## Coversion of Plaintext Message into binary Format
 The message to be hidden is converted to binary format on the basis of their ASCII values